📍Nashville, Tennessee

 With funding from HRSA/BHW Maternity Care Nursing Workforce Expansion (MatCare) Program, the MEADOW (Midwifery Education – Access and Development for Optimizing the Workforce) program at Vanderbilt University School of Nursing aims to strengthen the maternal health workforce.
 The program includes the following features:

-• Behavioral health integration: As part of the enhanced curricula for nurse-midwives, the program included courses on medication for opioid use disorder, cultural competency (CLAS standards), and mental health.
+- Behavioral health integration: As part of the enhanced curricula for nurse-midwives, the program included courses on medication for opioid use disorder and mental health.

-• Community-based training: Expanded clinical placements in rural and other medically underserved areas to improve maternal healthcare access.
+- Community-based training: Expanded clinical placements in rural and other medically vulnerable areas to improve maternal healthcare access.

 Impact:

-Increased enrollment of midwifery students from diverse backgrounds committed to serving rural and medically underserved communities.
+✅ Increased enrollment of midwifery students committed to serving rural and medically vulnerable communities.

-Greater healthcare access for pregnant individuals in medically underserved areas.
+✅ Greater healthcare access for pregnant individuals in medically vulnerable areas.